 We have already seen that the Ten Commandment Law was described by Paul to be "holy, and just, and good” (Romans 7:12).
 We know that “sin is the transgression [or violation] of the law [the Ten Commandment Law]” (1 John 3:4, emphasis added).
 By definition transgression means to “break a rule or law” (Webster’s Dictionary).
 Whether this is done intentionally or through ignorance, if you transgress a law whether in nature or morally you are breaking a law or rule and there are results that follow; sometimes with disastrous results.
 And when it pertains to the moral law as defined in the Ten Commandments, it is described as sin even if it is done through ignorance.

-As we have seen the results when we violate the laws of physics, so we can see what are the results of violating Elohim’s moral laws, the Ten Commandments.
+As we have seen the results when we violate the laws of physics, so we can see what are the results of violating Elohim’s moral law, the Ten Commandments.
 Initially when Adam and Eve sinned, or violated Elohim’s moral law, they became aware that they were naked, and when Elohim came to visit them they attempted to hide from Him whereas before they were glad to meet Him.
 Fear came to Adam and Eve as the result of sin and Whom they once loved to meet, they now found that they were afraid of Him.
 It was not something Elohim had done to cause them to fear, but it resulted from their having sinned or disobeyed Elohim.
 When my children were old enough to be left alone at home while my wife and I went shopping, we knew instantly by their reception or lack of it when we returned that something was amiss or that everything was alright.
 Soon after Adam's fall Abel was killed by Cain, and it has been downhill ever since with the degradation of mankind.
 We know that great changes occurred on this planet and in the nature of man after Adam sinned.
 As a result of Adam’s disregard of Elohim’s law, death came upon man just as Elohim had said it would.
 But what else took place as a result of Adam’s sin?

 Many proclaim that we are made in the image and likeness of Elohim.
 Genesis 1:26 tells us that that is how Elohim created man in the beginning.
 Elohim created man in His image and His likeness.
 But what about after sin?
-“And Adam lived an hundred and thirty years, and begat a son in his [Adam’s] own likeness, after his image; and called his name Seth” (Genesis 5:3) There were changes in the nature of man as a result of Adam’s sin which were passed on to his offspring and eventually have found their way down to us.
+“And Adam lived an hundred and thirty years, and begat a son in his [Adam’s] own likeness, after his image; and called his name Seth” (Genesis 5:3, emphasis added) There were changes in the nature of man as a result of Adam’s sin which were passed on to his offspring and eventually have found their way down to us.
 Adam could not pass on to his children what he had lost and no longer possessed.

 “Wherein in time past you walked according to the course of this world, according to the prince of the power of the air, the spirit that now works in the children of disobedience: among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh and the mind; and were by nature the children of wrath, even as others” (Ephesians 2:2-3, emphasis added).
 We are born with propensities (natural dispositions or tendencies) to evil that have been passed down to us through our ancestors.